 Santi

-I teach meditation, offer talks, and write on the intersections of Buddhism, modernity, and personal life; on renunciation and monasticism; on the conscious use of technology; and on other spiritual and practice-related themes.
-My recent writings appear in Tricycle magazine, here, and on my website.
+Now based in Western Massachusetts, I teach meditation; offer talks, conversation, and counsel/coaching; and write on the intersections of Buddhism, modernity, personal life, renunciation, the conscious use of technology, and other spiritual and practice-related themes.
+My recent writings appear in Tricycle magazine (here), on my website, and elsewhere.

 Santi means “peace.”
-It was given to me as a monastic name — an encouragement to me and others to value and foster peace, the defining quality of balance, the quality I’m offering as the theme of this course.
+It was given to me as a monastic name—an encouragement to myself and others to value and foster peace.

 Upcoming Programs by Santi